top of page

 The Home Energy Model (HEM) is a new way of measuring the energy performance and predicted running costs of dwellings in the United Kingdom.

-Once launched, the HEMline Blogger will offer hints and tips to explain what HEM is and how to use it.
+Once HEM is officially launched by the UK Government, the HEMline Blogger will offer hints and tips to explain what it is and how to use it.
 You'll find posts to help assessors of all levels from novice experimenters to seasoned, accredited assessors.

 Search